 Dr. Renée M. Byrd is an activist scholar, educator and community organizer, committed to building countercarceral knowledges in pursuit of a world without prisons.
 Her academic research centers the intersection of race, gender, mass imprisonment and prison abolitionist movement building.
 Dr. Byrd won an Amnesty International Patrick Stewart Human Rights Scholarship, the Sociologists for Women in Society Chow Green Dissertation Scholarship, as well as the University of Washington’s graduate medal, awarded to doctoral students whose academic expertise and social awareness are integrated in a way that demonstrates an exemplary commitment to the University and its larger community.
 Her current book project is a critique of contemporary prison reforms that leave intact the logics of enslavement at the heart of the global prison industrial complex.
 Additionally, her article “Punishment’s Twin: Theorizing Prisoner Reentry for a Politics of Abolition,” will appear in Social Justice during the Winter of 2016.
 Dr. Byrd is also currently working on an experimental film about transformative justice and methods for addressing violence without relying on policing and prisons.

 Dr. Byrd received her B.A. in Ethnic Studies from Mills College and her Ph.D in Feminist Studies from the Department of Gender, Women & Sexuality Studies at the University of Washington.
-She is currently an Assistant Professor in the Department of Sociology at Humboldt State University.
+She is currently Associate Professor and Chair in the Department of Sociology at Humboldt State University.
 Outside of academia, Renée has worked as a legal advocate for women prisoners with Justice Now in Oakland, a family advocate for youth in the Juvenile Justice System and on broader campaign work aimed at building genuine human security.
 In collaboration with the Ella Baker Center for Human Rights, Renée helped produce the human rights documentary System Failure: Violence, Abuse, and Neglect in the California Youth Authority, which is currently distributed by WitnessNYC.
 Central to her work is the goal of using research justice and filmmaking not just as methods, but as tools for building community and social movements.